-Accordingly, 3 of the variables used for regression analysis were found to be influential predictors of efficiency in financial management.
+Accordingly, 3 of the variables used for binary logistic regression analysis were highly influential predictors of efficiency in financial management.
 These 3 predictor variables of study were degree of skills in financial management, duration of service in the City of Tshwane, and degree of job satisfaction, in a decreasing order of strength.